Eliminating Health Disparities Initiative Grantees - State Fiscal Year 2017

 Priority Health Area Implementation

-1. Provide free influenza immunizations in trusted non-clinics settings such as neighborhood community centers and faith based entities
+4. Provide free influenza immunizations for persons age six months and older by holding clinics in trusted non-traditional settings such as neighborhood centers and faith based entities.

 Racial/ethnic group(s) to be served: